 Many people search for help for addiction online.
-In the United States alone, about 3,000 people a month search for “drug rehab,” 2,000 a month for “addiction treatment,” and 4,500 for “heroin withdrawal.”
-The Internet is a great tool, offering people the opportunity to find help when and where they need it.
+According to the online tool Ahrefs, in the United States alone, about 3,000 people a month search for “drug rehab,” 2,000 a month for “addiction treatment,” and 4,500 for “heroin withdrawal.”
+The internet is a great tool, offering people the opportunity to find help when and where they need it.
 However, there are some dangers associated with searching for help online.

-As an SEO company specializing in addiction treatment marketing, we’re quite familiar with what can go wrong.
+As a company specializing in addiction treatment marketing, we’re quite familiar with what can go wrong.
 We work with those in the addiction treatment industry to help them market themselves.
-We also publish posts like our 5 Things You Need to Know to Effectively Market Your Treatment Center Online, offering tips to those trying to reach more people.

 Often, the help that people find online is not the best help for themselves or a loved one.
 It’s one of the reasons that we don’t work with every organization that comes our way.
 If we’re going to help bring an organization to the top of search results, we want to know they’re doing good work and helping people the right way.

-By educating ourselves and understanding how the search engines work, we can begin to see that Google isn’t showing us the best treatment centers, but those that have the best SEO campaigns.
+By educating ourselves and understanding how internet search works, we can begin to see that Google isn’t showing us the best treatment centers, but those that have the best marketing campaigns.
 Whether you are someone looking for help, somebody who may refer or recommend treatment centers to clients or friends, or an employee of an addiction treatment facility yourself, knowledge is power.
 Understanding how advertising works, we can see that these listings aren’t sorted in order of quality.
 And understanding that the treatment industry is a business we can see that admissions counselors are partly salespeople (yes, generalization).

 I know this may be taboo to speak about publicly.
 I also know that every facility is unique, and we are speaking in generalizations.
 We’ll discuss a few things here, but want to note that these are our thoughts.
-They don’t represent the thoughts or opinions of our clients, of Addiction Rehab Blog, or anyone else.
 Furthermore, we will steer clear of discussing our clients at all, as this is a violation of our contracts with our clients.
 However, we can share from a general standpoint what we know about the industry and what we’ve personally seen.

 The essential danger here is that the company with the biggest marketing budget is not necessarily the best treatment center for you.
 Let us be clear; we’re not saying that big companies with big budgets are bad.
 There are many treatment centers out there spending tons of money on marketing campaigns AND doing wonderful work.
 There are also places out there spending tons of money and offering care that doesn’t fit your needs.
 The hardest part of this whole equation is that it can be impossible to tell which is which.